Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: A Preventive Cyber-Defense Strategy to Minimize FDI Attack-Induced Region

+The weighted sum method~\cite{MulObj_weighted_2010} is adopted to solve the bi-objective bi-level problem P1$'$ and obtain the corresponding Pareto optimal front.
+Therein, the two objectives are scalarized into a single objective by adding a user-supplied weight $\omega^{\text{AIR}}$ in an objective, yielding a single-objective bi-level problem P1:

+where $\omega^{\text{AIR}}$ represents the weight coefficient to balance the cyber-defense cost and benefit.
+The Pareto optimal front of P1$'$ can be obtained by varying $\omega^{\text{AIR}}$.
+As a result, the Pareto optimal front enables the system operators with a preventive cyber-defense strategy, which indicates how to maximize $B^{\text{AIR}}$ with respect to any given measurement protection budget.

-The proposed one-leader-multi-follower bi-level problem \textbf{P1}, which will be converted into a single-level problem \textbf{P2} in Section~\ref{se_reshapeSolution}, is intuitively illustrated in Fig.~\ref{fig_LeFo}.
-The follower problem indicates the optimal FDI cyber-attack strategy for each line with a certain cyber-defense meter placement strategy, while the leader problem aims to find a cost-effective meter placement strategy with consideration of the maximum attack-induced line overloading of each line.
-After solving the proposed shaping cyber-defense strategy \textbf{P1}/\textbf{P2}, the consequent maximum line-overloading (denoted as $\boldsymbol{H}^*$) will be delivered to the subsequent dispatching cyber-defense strategy \textbf{P3} in Section~\ref{se_redispatch}.
+The proposed single-objective bi-level problem P1 will be converted into a single-objective single-level problem P2 in Section~\ref{se_reshapeSolution}.
+After solving the proposed preventive cyber-defense strategy P1/P2, the consequent maximum line-overloading will be delivered to the subsequent corrective cyber-defense strategy P3 in Section~\ref{se_redispatch}.